VegaDeftwing/OpGuidesHugoSrc/content/Phil/idealabs.md

 ## Religion?

 I very intentionally didn't bring religion into any of this, because I am aware of my own biases.
-That said, I think some may find the series [Philosophical Failures of Christian Apologetics (AntiCitizenX, YouTube)](https://www.youtube.com/watch?v=lroKN5gdm08&list=PL3IOkNR8_9gpQa5teO1xQANB-3MiY17uk) interesting.
+That said, I think some may find the series [Philosophical Failures of Christian Apologetics (AntiCitizenX)](https://www.youtube.com/watch?v=lroKN5gdm08&list=PL3IOkNR8_9gpQa5teO1xQANB-3MiY17uk) interesting.
 I think it makes some interesting points and may even be interesting for readers that are currently on the fence about religion.
 I want to be clear, I don't see *any* religion as a "diseased idea" as I put it above; however, I do see many of the things that many religions preach as such.
 I think having belief in a higher power is fine, especially since mortality is scary and it can help.
 What I don't think is fine is claiming that higher power justifies ignoring scientific studies or hating a group of people because of a bullshit excuse provided by (or grossly grafted onto) that belief system.
 Your religion (or lack of) doesn't give you a right to be a dick or be ignorant.

 ---